somedatapacket/docs.humio.com/content/installation/authentication.md

 `developer`.

 {{% notice note %}}
-Be adviced that the **password is stored in clear-text in the Humio configuration file** and thus anybody with read-permissions to that file will have access to the password.
+Be advised that the **password is stored in clear-text in the Humio configuration file** and thus anybody with read-permissions to that file will have access to the password.
 The single user authentication method is meant as a quick way to get started, but for productions